ryqdev/from-rookie-to-trading-pro/README.md

 Currently, I am using [IBKR](https://www.interactivebrokers.com/en/home.php)

 If you are interesting with opening an accout for trading, please use my IBKR invite link:  [https://ibkr.com/referral/yukun255](https://ibkr.com/referral/yukun255)

+## Python Libraries for Trading
+- [streamlit](https://github.com/streamlit/streamlit): A fast way to build visualization for trading data.
+- [TA-Lib](https://github.com/TA-Lib/ta-lib): Technical analysis library for trading.
+BTW, installing TA-lib is easy in Linux and MacOS with one command but really inconvenient in Windows.